hachreak/docker-erlang/README.md

 Try to test the robustness of a erlang application.
 You find instruction on how to start the test directly inside the file.

+### Thanks to ..

+Special thanks to [Erlang Solutions](https://www.erlang-solutions.com) for the available debian packages.